golang/website/_content/doc/mod.md

 changed since it was first downloaded.
 The `go` command reports a security error if a downloaded file does not have the correct hash.

-For `go.mod` files, the `go` commmand computes the hash from the file content.
+For `go.mod` files, the `go` command computes the hash from the file content.
 For module zip files, the `go` command computes the hash from the names and contents of files within the archive in a deterministic order.
 The hash is not affected by file order, compression, alignment, and other metadata.
 See